dji-sdk/Mobile-SDK-Tutorial/en/iOS/FPVDemo/FPVDemo_en.md

 *If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum, or commenting in the Gitbook.
 Please feel free to send us Github pull request and help us fix any issues.*

-*Note: The code in this tutorial has been written to be run on the iPad.
-Please make sure you run this code on an iPad or an iPad simulator.*

 ---

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.